 Gatti came out for the second hell-bent on applying more pressure and getting inside.
 He was moving his head more but still getting hit, a fact evidenced by swelling now developing around his right eye.
 He targeted the challenger’s body with hooks, but Rodriguez countered with force, dropping Gatti with a sharp right-left-right combination.
 Arturo was up at the count of three but immediately met with a storm of leather, Rodriguez unleashing a fusillade of head shots.
 Gatti refused to clinch and landed some good shots of his own, but there was no denying the champion was off to a terrible start.
 In his corner he was told the swelling around his eyes meant time was not on his side, that the course of the fight had to change, and change fast.

 Gatti responded and the result was an amazing action round.
 It began with a looping right hand that wobbled Rodriguez and prompted Gatti to unleash a series of huge hooks, most of them missing, but enough landing to prove the sturdiness of the challenger’s chin.
 The two battled on the inside, Gatti’s preferred territory, but Rodriguez landed clean shots.
-The final minute of the round was fought at a furious pace, both warriors snapping each other’s heads back with clean blows.
-Courage and toughness were on full display, neither fighter willing to concede an inch, and the fans cheered them on.
+The final minute of the round was ferocious, both warriors snapping each other’s heads back with clean blows.
+Courage and determination were on full display and the fans cheered them on.

 After such a hellacious round, the pace naturally slowed somewhat in the fourth, but in the final minute it ratcheted up again with Rodriguez unloading several rapid-fire flurries.
 With 30 seconds remaining, he hurt Gatti, sending the champion staggering about the ring.
 But Arturo refused to back down and he turned the tide with his trademark left hook followed by a hard low blow.
 The ref didn’t see the foul and Gatti turned it on in the last ten seconds, punctuating the close round with a series of unanswered power punches.